Exploring the Impact of Semantic Priors and Input-Label Mappings on In-Context Learning Across Model Scales

 Semantically-Unrelated Label ICL Insights

-In the realm of SUL-ICL, where models confront labels devoid of semantic connection to the inputs, it was discerned that large models withstand the absence of semantic priors more efficiently than smaller counterparts.
+In the field of SUL-ICL, where models confront labels devoid of semantic connection to the inputs, it was discerned that large models withstand the absence of semantic priors more efficiently than smaller counterparts.
 This capability is indicative of large models' adeptness in forging new input-label mappings absent any reliance on pretraining-induced semantic understanding.
-The study unveils that for certain tasks, exceeding random guessing accuracy in the SUL-ICL setting necessitates substantial model scaling, pointing towards an emergent property tied to model size.
+The paper unveils that for certain tasks, exceeding random guessing accuracy in the SUL-ICL setting necessitates substantial model scaling, pointing towards an emergent property tied to model size.

 Instruction Tuning and ICL